Business owners love talking about massive growth targets. But behind the scenes, their marketing teams are already drowning in busywork.

 Speed to lead is absolutely everything.

-If a prospect is outfitting their new cafe and desperately needs a commercial fridge, they are probably emailing three of your direct competitors at the exact same time.
+If a prospect is outfitting their new cafe and desperately needs a commercial fridge, they are probably emailing three of your direct competitors at the same time.
 The business that replies first usually wins the contract.

-Automation ensures every single online inquiry gets an immediate and highly relevant response.
+Automation ensures every single online enquiry gets an immediate and highly relevant response.
 You can trigger an instant email thanking them for their interest while simultaneously pinging your sales rep on Slack to call them.

 Your Sales Team Complains About Junk Leads

-• Action: A prospect visits your pricing page.
+- Action: A prospect visits your pricing page.
 Result: They get points.

-• Action: A prospect opens a specific promo email.
+- Action: A prospect opens a specific promo email.
 Result: They get points.

 Your team stops wasting hours on tyre kickers and starts closing deals.